8 16 bit sherlock holmes study desk tv follow the j

 Sherlock Holmes has been portrayed in films since the early 20th century.
 Some major film portrayals include:

 • Basil Rathbone (1939–1946): Rathbone’s portrayal of Holmes in a series of 14 films for Universal Pictures is one of the most iconic, although many of these films were set in the 1940s rather than Victorian times, which changed the period of the stories.
+With Nigel Bruce as Watson, these are definitely worth a mention – also both starred in radio adaptations during this period.

 • Robert Downey Jr. (2009, 2011): Downey’s more action-oriented portrayal in Guy Ritchie’s films Sherlock Holmes and Sherlock Holmes: A Game of Shadows offered a dynamic, physically active Holmes, with a focus on adventure and fast-paced action.
 These films received mixed reactions from purists but were commercially successful and brought a new generation to Holmes.